dingxiong/dingxiong.github.io/_posts/2024-03-01-java-getting-started.md

 the information I collected online and my guess, it searches a few root
 folders: `/Library/Java/JavaVirtualMachines/`,
 `/System/Library/Java/JavaVirtualMachines/` and
 `~/Library/Java/JavaVirtualMachines/`.
-Every sub folder of them can potentially contains a valid java jdk folder. `/usr/libexec/java_home` will look for a file called `Contents/Info.plist` which contains meta data about this jdk version.
+Every sub folder of them potentially contains a valid java jdk folder. `/usr/libexec/java_home` looks for a file called `Contents/Info.plist` which contains meta data about this jdk version.
-Then it sorts them by reverse version and the largest version would be used for `JAVA_HOME` if `JAVA_HOME` is not explicitly specified.
+Then it sorts them by version reversely and the highest version would be used for `JAVA_HOME` if `JAVA_HOME` is not explicitly specified.
 For example,

 ```
 /usr/libexec/java_home -V